Anthrocon/www/content/Venue/shuttle-buses/index.md

 ## Shuttle Routes and Schedules

-{{< center >}}Please note that the hotels below are confirmed to have shuttle service, but specific routes may be subject to change.
-Routes will be finalized by July 1, 2025.{{< /center >}}
+{{< center >}}Please note that the hotels below are confirmed to have shuttle service, but specific routes may be subject to change based on traffic and road conditions.{{< /center >}}

 {{< details "Blue Route — Cambria, Doubletree, Kimpton Hotel Monaco, Marriott City, Omni" >}}
-**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.
+**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 1 AM on Sunday evening.

 **Frequency:** Buses will arrive at each hotel approximately every 20 minutes.

 **Pick up notes:**

-- Omni and Kimpton shuttle stop will be at the Hotel Monaco corner of 6th Avenue and William Penn Place
-- Cambria and Marriott City guests will need to use the Doubletree’s bus stop
-- Doubletree shuttle stop will pick up in front of the hotel
+- Cambria: in front of hotel (smaller bus and Gray Hare carts only)
+- Marriott City Center: corner of Centre Ave and Washington
 {{< /details >}}

 {{< details "Purple Route — EVEN, Embassy, Hilton Garden Inn" >}}
-**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.
+**Time:** Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 1 AM on Sunday evening.

 **Frequency:** Buses will arrive at each hotel approximately every 15-20 minutes.